jaredhoyt/cakephp-wizard/README.md

 ## Reporting issues

-If you have an issues with this plugin, please open a ticket on [Lighthouse](http://jaredhoyt.lighthouseapp.com/projects/60073-cakephp-wizard).
+If you have any issues with this plugin, please open a ticket on [Lighthouse](http://jaredhoyt.lighthouseapp.com/projects/60073-cakephp-wizard).